Chart Color Schemes

 Tingalpa's population is slightly younger than the national pattern

-Tingalpa's median age is 38, which is slightly higher than Greater Brisbane's figure of 36 but equal to Australia's median age of 38 years.
-The 35-44 age group constitutes a strong 16.4% of Tingalpa's population compared to Greater Brisbane, while the 15-24 cohort stands at 11.3%.
-Between 2021 and present, the 75-84 age group has grown from 4.9% to 6.5% of Tingalpa's population.
-Conversely, the 25-34 cohort has declined from 15.3% to 13.9%.
+Tingalpa's median age is 38, slightly higher than Greater Brisbane's figure of 36 but equal to Australia's median age of 38.
+The 35-44 age group constitutes 16.4% of Tingalpa's population compared to Greater Brisbane, while the 15-24 cohort makes up 11.3%.
+Between 2021 and present, the 75-84 age group has grown from 4.9% to 6.5% of the population.
+Conversely, the 25-34 cohort has decreased from 15.3% to 13.9%.
 By 2041, demographic projections indicate significant shifts in Tingalpa's age structure.
-The 85+ group is expected to grow by 163%, reaching 395 people from its current figure of 150.
-This growth will be driven primarily by an aging population dynamic, with those aged 65 and above comprising 82% of projected growth.
-Meanwhile, the 55-64 and 15-24 age cohorts are anticipated to experience population declines.
+The 85+ group is expected to grow by 163%, reaching 395 people from the current figure of 150.
+Those aged 65 and above will comprise 82% of this projected growth.
+Meanwhile, the 55-64 and 15-24 age groups are anticipated to experience population declines.